awesomeusername69420/cool-stuff/README.md

-I combined some repositories to avoid making too many in the future.
+Has a bunch of random things I made in my spare time

 Things in here:
 - givemeadmin (UAC spammer)